 I mean ever so sliiiiiiiiightly dramatic.
 BUT, they are seriously delicious.
 Crispy, crunchy, fluffy, flavoursome deliciousness.
 Here’s why you’re going to love them:

-- Oven Baked – No faffing about with deep frying, these come out truly crispy straight out the oven.
+• Oven Baked – No faffing about with deep frying, these come out truly crispy straight out of the oven.

-- EASY – Even the most beginner of cook can master these.
+• EASY – Even the most beginner cook can master these.

 Okay, first things first, let’s talk potato.
-I tend to use 4 medium potatoes, which will get 8 wedges from them each (32 in total).
+I tend to use 4 medium potatoes, which will get 8 wedges from each (32 in total).
+Keep the skins on for extra flavour and extra crispiness!

 How to cut Potato Wedges